LibrariesHacked/librarieshacked.github.io/_posts/2021-04-12-libraries-on-the-high-street.md

 ## Strategies

-I wouldn't over-emphasise a strategic benefit for libraries to be located on high streets.
-Libraries are not retail, and it's likely that a strength is to remain in a variety of locations.
+Libraries are not retail, and it's likely that they are stronger in a variety of locations.

 But for high streets, libraries still have a hugely significant presence.
-Other high street venues may be exclusively located on high streets, but there will be few with comparable numbers to libraries.
+Other venues may be exclusively located on high streets, but there will be few with comparable numbers to libraries.
 I estimated that over half of high street destinations have an associated library.
-Strategies for high street regeneration will need to consider library activity as being a key to attracting visitors.
-It would also make sense for this to be reflected in the funding available to library services.
+Strategies for high street regeneration will need to consider library activity as being key to attracting visitors.
+It would also make sense for this to be reflected in the funding for regeneration.
 On the part of libraries, usage data should be made openly available [with the aid of the library open data schemas](https://schema.librarydata.uk/).

-All public sector organisations can access high street data using the [Public Sector Geospatial Agreement](https://www.ordnancesurvey.co.uk/business-government/public-sector-geospatial-agreement).

 ## Summary